GuidanceMantras/GuidanceMantras/README.md

 - Do physical activites everyday for at-least 1 hour such as walking, jogging, playing sports
 -
 ### Yoga and meditation
-- Do some small exercies FOR 10 minutes before doing meditation for 10 minutes
+- Do some small exercies for 10 minutes before doing meditation for 10 minutes
 - While breathing out during meditation, chant Omkara like this https://www.youtube.com/watch?v=_47wSw0gFX0
 - Purpose of doing meditation is to exercise your brain and stay away from distraction and keep your mind empty